 The dentist is the ultimate Master of the Universe (by Universe I mean a dental practice) and if the Master has ordered certain toothbrushes, certain toothpaste, floss and interdental brushes to be sold in the practice, then the rest need to comply.
 Of course there will be some rebellion inside the closed surgery doors.
 But it needs to be done so that one does not get exposed as there will be consequences.
 So one must occasionally recommend the products the Master has chosen.

 For some reason unknown to the writer the patients seem to consider the dentists as God.
 What the dentist says overwrites everything another dental professional has said, including oral hygiene recommendations.
 The hygienist cannot be right if the dentist said something else.

 This leads me into temptation to step out of the subject for a little while as I remembered something that has puzzled me for ages and I think I might get an answer through this blog.
-Here it goes… Patients consider the dentists as God and bring gifts (wine, chocolate, cds etc) to them when the treatment is done and the nurses, hygienists and the rest hardworking supportive staff get nothing.
-TO THE DENTIST who makes gazillion amount of money compared to the supporting staff!
+Here it goes… Patients consider the dentists as God and bring gifts (wine, chocolate, flowers etc) to them when the treatment is done and the nurses, hygienists and the rest hardworking supportive staff get nothing.
+Gifts TO THE DENTIST who makes gazillion amount of money compared to the supporting staff!
 Why o why?
 Dear patients, please use comment box to enlighten me in this matter!

 Back to the subject.

 Later on in this blog I will be writing more about the personalities and how it affects dental practice and the treatment given to the patient.
 But having mentioned it on the heading already I will write shortly here as well.